-- 6. Provide mandatory annual training and education, about Prohibited Conduct and how such conduct can be reported, to all students, faculty, other academic appointees, and staff in accordance with applicable State and federal law, and University policies. - Offer primary prevention programs and awareness campaigns to the University community to promote ongoing awareness of sexual violence, including preventing dating violence, domestic violence, sexual assault, and stalking.
+- 6. Provide mandatory annual training and education about Prohibited Conduct and how such conduct can be reported, to all students, faculty, other academic appointees, and staff per applicable State and federal law, and University policies. - 7.
+Offer primary prevention programs and awareness campaigns to the University community to promote ongoing awareness of Sexual Violence.
 These campaigns will include, but are not limited to, education about the definition of consent, consensual relationships, options for bystander intervention, trauma-informed approaches, and risk reduction awareness information.
-These programs are to promote behaviors that foster healthy and respectful relationships while also encouraging a safe environment for bystanders to intervene in a potential case of dating violence, domestic violence, sexual assault, or stalking. - 7.
-Follow University established and approved processes for investigation, adjudication, and sanctioning.
+These programs are to promote behaviors that foster healthy and respectful relationships while also encouraging a safe environment for bystanders to intervene in a potential case of Sexual Violence. - 8.
+Follow University established and approved processes for investigation, adjudication, and discipline. - 9.
+Provide comprehensive, regular training with a trauma-informed perspective for people responsible for responding to reports of Prohibited Conduct, including Advocacy and Respondent services, Alternative Resolution and Formal Investigation processes, and the hearing, remedy, discipline and appeal processes.

-- 8. Provide comprehensive, regular training with a trauma-informed perspective for individuals responsible for responding to reports of Prohibited Conduct, including Advocacy and Respondent services, Alternative Resolution and Formal Investigation processes, and the hearing, remedy, discipline and appeal processes. - 9.
-Publicize a location-specific process for reporting incidents of Prohibited Conduct. - 10.
+- 10.Publicize a location-specific process for reporting incidents of Prohibited Conduct. - 11.
 Provide written explanation of rights and available options as outlined in this Policy including: - a.
 How and to whom to report alleged violations. - b.
-Options for reporting to and/or notifying law enforcement and campus authorities; the right to be assisted by campus authorities in notifying law enforcement authorities, if the Complainant so chooses; and the right to decline to notify such authorities. - c.
+Options for notifying law enforcement and campus authorities; the right to be assisted by campus authorities in notifying law enforcement, if the Complainant so chooses; and the right to decline to notify such authorities. - c.
 The rights of Complainants regarding orders of protection, no contact orders, restraining orders, or similar orders issued by criminal or civil courts, as well as the University's responsibilities to comply with such orders. - d.
 The importance of preserving evidence that may assist in proving that a criminal offense occurred or in obtaining a protection order. - e.
 Counseling, health assistance, mental health assistance, victim advocacy, legal assistance, visa and immigration assistance, and other services available within both the University and the community. - f.
-Options for, and available assistance to change academic, living, transportation, and working situations, if the Complainant requests and if such options are reasonably available-regardless of whether the Complainant chooses to report the crime to campus police or local law enforcement. - g.
-Applicable procedures for institutional disciplinary action. - 11.
+Options for, and available assistance to change academic, living, transportation, and working situations, if the Complainant requests and if such options are reasonably available-regardless of whether the Complainant chooses to report alleged conduct to law enforcement. - g.
+Applicable procedures for institutional disciplinary action. - 12.
 Distribute and post this Policy.
 Each location is required to distribute this Policy to students, faculty, other academic appointees and staff, by such means as websites, student information boards, student handbook, faculty handbook and staff websites and information boards and during training and student orientation.